 As one of India’s top solar water heater installers in Coimbatore, Kondaas has installed 10,000+ systems.
 Our customers report 70-85% electricity bill reductions, with average payback periods of 12-18 months.
 The Tamil Nadu climate is near-perfect for solar heating.

-For most Indian households, especially in South India, solar water heaters are the clear winner.
-They offer unbeatable long-term economics, government backing, environmental benefits, and energy independence.
+For most Indian households, especially in South India, solar water heaters are the clear winner. independence.

 Choose based on your reality: